‘Walker’s Low’ Catmint

 (Nepeta racemosa x Nepeta nepetella)

-Nepeta x faasenii Bergmans ex Stearn is the correct and accepted scientific name for this hybrid Catmint.
+Nepeta x faasenii Bergmans ex Stearn is the accepted scientific name for this hybrid Catmint.
 It was named and described as such by William Thomas Stearn in the Journal of the Royal Horticultural Society in 1950.
 It was earlier named and described by Johannes (John) Baptista Bergmans and Mr. Stearn gave him credit.